ckuthyar/fdp2_python_django_20240506/README.md

 In Browser,
 We should make changes in the server at localhost port 8000 i.e; **127.0.0.1:8000/app1**

-## PHASE3: Logic to be implemented in views.py
+## PHASE3: Logic to be implemented in views.py for taking input from a HTML Form
 **Step12 :**
 Something like this
 ```